hydroffice/hyo2_soundspeed/docs/app_b_connection_settings.rst

     Add a new LAN Port to receive casts from SSP package.

-Under *Sensor Installation*, Add a new sensor with type *Sound Velocity Profile EM*.
+Under *Sensor Installation*, add a new sensor with type *Sound Velocity Profile EM*.
 Select the newly created LAN Port as the port associated with this sensor.
 Make sure that the S01 datagram is enabled (:numref:`ea440_2_fig`).

 .. _ea440_2_fig: